Brighter-bits/EverybodyCodes/README.md

 Okay, while implementing dijkstra may have taken some time, it obliterated parts 2 and 3, so I think it was worth it.

 Cleaned up the code a bit so that I don't have to manually look at the length of each branch.

+# Day 7

+It doesn't look like Dijkstra... yet.

+First bit was fine, the dictionary may not have been necessary though.

+Part 2 looks more complicated, but it's just applying a mask over another list.

+I completely forgot that powers can't go negative, I have wasted hours on trying to find the error...
+But I did see some other person's code which had some really funky cool stuff, that I actually kind of understand now (didn't help my solution though).

+Pre-emptive celebration, that did not change my output.....

+It's too late at night, I'm calling in the AId.

+The AId is being useless, again...
+AI truly is the future.

+I believe I now know, still need to implement it however.
+Every time I completed a lap, I went back to the start of the plan, what I probably should have done, is gone to the next part instead.

+Brute force 4ever!!!!!!

+I can't read.
+I've brute forced twice, 26 hours in total.
+Just to realise it's only those which contain 5 "+"s, 3 "-"s and 3 "="s